qwaneu/vendingrefact_php/README.md

-Repository for practicing with [QWAN cod smells and refactoring cue cards](https://www.qwan.eu/shop) in PHP.
+Repository for practicing with [QWAN code smells and refactoring cue cards](https://www.qwan.eu/shop) in PHP.